ariel17/notes/coursera/creative-writting/the-craft-of-plot/week2.rst

 What is structure?
 ------------------

-Aristotle was an ancient Greek philosopher who wrote a book called Poetics, where he argued plot or mythos was the most important element of drama.
+Aristotle was an ancient Greek philosopher who wrote a book called "Poetics", where he argued plot or *mythos* was the most important element of drama.
 Aristotle is credited with inventing the three act structure:

 **The beginning**